 The maximum number of credits that can be transferred towards this qualification are shown in the table below.
-The actual number of credits that you are awarded will be determined when your application for credit transfer has been assessed and may be less that the maximum shown below.
-Credit transfer is usually awarded in multiples of 30 credits.
+The actual number of credits that you are awarded will be determined when your application for credit transfer has been assessed and may be less than the maximum shown below.
+Towards this qualification, credit transfer can be awarded in multiples of 30 credits.

-Total number of credits required for this qualification 360 credits Maximum credit transfer 240 credits Minimum number of OU credits to be completed 120 credits
+Total number of credits required for this qualification 360 credits Maximum credit transfer 240 credits Minimum number of OU credits to be completed 120 credits Maximum age of previous study Completed up to 16 years ago